jede4829/DjangoMusicApp/README.md

 ## Risks/Mitigation
 -----

-- The time it will take to implement the technology to have a fully functional web app that generates an artist top tracks and recommendations
+- The time it will take to implement the technology to have a fully functional web app that generates an artist top tracks and recommendationsand.
+-  working with Django -- understanding the web tool.
 - Mitigate risks by dividing tasks among group members and checking in frequently.
 -----